grace-notes/website/contents/topics/authority.md

 ---
-title: Authority
+title: "Authority, God's Chain of Command"
-display_title: Authority, God's Chain of Command
+pdf: "authority.pdf"
-description: Authority of God as delegated to the apostles, and from the apostles to us via the Scriptures; proper responses to civil, ecclesiastical, and family authority.
-[FEB 2012]
+description: "Authority of God as delegated to the apostles, and from the apostles to us via the Scriptures; proper responses to civil, ecclesiastical, and family authority."
 template: lesson.jade
 ---